iver56/audiomentations/docs/waveform_transforms/time_stretch.md

 ## Input-output example

-In this example we speed up a sound by 25%.
-This corresponds to a rate of 1.25.
+In this example we speed up a sound by 25% (i.e. a rate of 1.25), using the `signalsmith_stretch` method:

 ![Input-output waveforms and spectrograms](TimeStretch.webp)